 - If you are an individual dealing with pain or discomfort and are considering dilators, you can certainly try this guide on your own.
 However, I suggest working with a highly skilled pelvic physical therapist (after you have made sure you don’t have any other underlying medical diagnoses that should be discussed with your physician) who can guide you through this process and evaluate and treat you with complete program of care to meet your goals.
-Find a pelvic health/women’s physical therapist in the U.S.
+Directory of pelvic health professionals.

 - There are also wonderful certified sex therapists, counselors, and educators who can support you through this process as well (best in conjunction with pelvic physical therapy.

 - If you are a physical therapist, physician, physician assistant, sex therapist, sex educator or other medical professional, feel free to provide this handout to your patients as a guide.